CodeYourFuture/GitHomeworkFixErrors/homework.md

 ## Question 10

-What happens when you clone a repostory?
+What happens when you clone a repository?

-It creates a "copy" of the repostory on your local machine.
+It creates a "copy" of the repository on your local machine.

 ## Question 11

 What is a Pull Request?

-A puill request allows you to tell others about changes you have pushed to a branch in a repository.
+A pull request allows you to tell others about changes you have pushed to a branch in a repository.

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+The git history log displays all of the commits in a repository's history.

 ## Question 13